The EFHS Student Management System

 At EFHS, students have many opportunities to form positive relationships with adults.
 Our teachers emphasize the importance of relationships in the classroom, and our AT system ensures that each student has an advisor looking after their social and academic wellbeing.

 At EFHS teachers work hard to incorporate student choice and voice into their daily lessons.
-Our AT system affords students the flexibility to make choices around their own academic support and success, and this year will be the first year students will begin developing their own personal learning plans.
+Our AT system affords students the flexibility to make choices around their own academic support and success.

 What happens when a student makes a poor choice?